MileHacker Logo

 Seasonality for Korankei

-While Korankei is breathtaking in autumn, consider visiting in other seasons for peaceful nature strolls with significantly fewer people.
+While Korankei is breathtaking in autumn, consider visiting in other seasons for peaceful nature hikes with significantly fewer people.
 The landscape remains beautiful year-round.

 For Shikizakura at Obara, November offers the unique sight of cherry blossoms alongside autumn leaves.
-Confirm bloom schedules ahead of your trip.
+Confirm bloom schedules in advance of your trip.

 Special Interests